mekline/SubDrop---Data-and-Analysis/README.md

 ## SubDrop.R

-- An R script that generates uses SubDrop_reconciled.csv to produce all stats and figs reported in the paper
+- An R script that generates uses SubDrop_reconciled.csv to produce all stats and figs reported in the paper.
+Will be deprecated by....

+## SubDrop.Rmd

+- An attempt to solve reproducibility with a dockerized RMarkdown pipeline!
+This will also make a pretty doc (?) for people who prefer not to read R scripts with their eyes.

 ## BlindCoding.csv